Care Certificate Standard 15 – Activity 15.1a Answers

 Care Certificate 15.1a Answers

 Standard 15.1a specifically asks for a description of the main ways an infection can get into the body.
-Understanding these pathways is crucial for preventing the spread of infections in health and social care settings.
+Understanding these pathways is important for preventing the spread of infections in health and social care settings.

 Main ways an infection can get into the body